numocash/strat-maker/README.md

 ### Options Pricing

 Each liquidity position both convex and concave is analagous to a replicated options portfolio whose payoff can perfectly match that of any option.
 With no expiry, the pricing is both simpler and perpetual.

-For pricing option, or convex deriative, we relate the cost to the implied volatility of the portfolio.
+For pricing these derivatives, we relate the cost to the implied volatility of the underlying assets and the block frequency.
+We first take a look at arbitrageur profit.
+Without fees arbitrageur profit is

 ### Strikes (Aggregate Liquidity)